base2Services/shelvery-aws-backups/README.md

 - Create and clean Redshift manual backups
 - Get notified about all operations performed by Shelvery via SNS Topic
 - Share backups with other accounts automatically
-- Copying backups shared by other AWS accounts automatically
+- Copying backups shared by other AWS accounts automatically, enabling a *data bunker* setup
 - Copy backups to disaster recovery AWS regions
 - Multiple levels of configuration, with priorities: Resource tags, Lambda payload, Environment Variables, Config defaults